 I often find expensive portabella mushrooms at my local 99c only Store.
 The other ingredients of cream, spinach, and cheese are cheap enough.
 So click here to get the recipe and serve up my Big Short Portabella Crab Rockefeller and watch as your guest swing from the chandelier with delight after a few flutes of champagne and this rich tasting entree.
 The Big Short trailer is here.

 The Best Picture nominee Spotlight exposes clerical child abuse in the Boston Catholic Church Archdiocese.
 This is heavy stuff but well done.
 I like activist films that pull no punches and tell truth to power.
 Just check out the trailer here, for a taste.

-"The Hateful Eight" Black-eyed Peas is a knockout dish, just like Jennifer Jason Lee's Oscar worthy Supporting Actress performance.
-Director Quentin Tarantino is a sometime ham-fisted film maker you love to hate.
+"The Hateful Eight" Black-eyed Peas is a knockout dish, just like Jennifer Jason Lee's Oscar-worthy Supporting Actress performance.
+Director Quentin Tarantino is a sometimes ham-fisted filmmaker you love to hate.
 While indulgent, over the top, and profane, he can sure deliver a mouthful of spicy dialogue.

 This pot of goodness will have your Oscar party guest scraping the plate for every tender legume.
 And, man is this entree cheap.
 By the sweat of your brow, you'll get enough food to feed your captive Oscar audience.
 My recipe is here.

 So try out any of my Oscar Party dishes.
 You're sure to get a standing O. So have your acceptance speech ready because the golden statuette for Best Entree at an Oscar Party will be yours.

 And as a special bonus, here is my Oscar Special video from a few years ago -- just check out the Cheap$kate Thespian hamming it up.